-chaotic.39 It was widely believed that Soviet enterprises had more cash in aggregate than the plan had authorized.40 This suggests that enterprises gained the above-plan liquidity used for siphoning not only from each other in side payments but also from breaking the central bank's restrictions on cashing bank deposits.
+From the start, the realities of the financial system departed from this design.
+Budget constraints were softened and credit conditions became chaotic (Gregory and Tikhonov, 2000).
+It was widely believed that Soviet enterprises had more cash in aggregate than the plan had authorized (Birman 1980; Grossman 1986).
+This suggests that enterprises gained the above-plan liquidity used for siphoning not only from each other in side payments but also from breaking the central bank's restrictions on cashing bank deposits.

-The evidence on this is somewhat mixed.41 In our own theorizing we assume that the firm cheated the planner through hidden inflation and extracted hidden revenues from the customer, and did not cheat the central bank.
+The evidence on this is somewhat mixed (for different views compare Holzman 1960, Granick 1987, Gregory 1990, Lushin 1990, Treml and Alexeev 1994, Woodruff 1999, and Gregory and Tikhonov 2000).
+In our own theorizing we assume that the firm cheated the planner through hidden inflation and extracted hidden revenues from the customer, and did not cheat the central bank.
 This assumption will not significantly affect our conclusions.
 A model of the macroeconomic equilibrium, however, would need to incorporate the government's budget constraint and the balance sheet of the central bank so as to account for overall liquidity growth.